kaalam/document.source/jazz_reference/pages/using_jazz_today.md

 permalink: using_jazz_today.html
 ---

-{% include important.html content="Jazz 0.4.x is a full refactor pivoting the goal to what is described in this website.
-What is complete has to be updated after Jazz 0.4.1 is closed.
-Stay tuned!" %}
+{% include important.html content="Jazz is still under development to produce the first Minimum Viable Product (MVP) after the original 0.1.7.
+Things are changing fast and this manual **is not the place** to keep up with updates.
+PoC are only on github when complete.
+To follow Jazz development see [Programming documentation for the Jazz Server](https://kaalam.github.io/develop_jazz02/index.html)." %}

 {% include image.html file="jazz_modules.png" caption="Jazz modules for version 0.4.x" max-width=880 %}